New York Security Deposit Deadline (14-Day Rule)

 - check if 14 days after the tenant vacates the premises has passed

-- confirm your move-out date and key return
+- confirm your move-out date and key/possession return

 - look for an itemized deduction list